BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

    * Read the [StackScript](https://github.com/BlockchainCommons/Bitcoin-Standup-Scripts/blob/master/Scripts/LinodeStandUp.sh) to understand your setup.
    * Read what the StackScript does in [Appendix I](A1_0_Understanding_Bitcoin_Standup.md).
-   * Choose an entirely alternate methodology in [§2.2: Setting Up a Bitcoin-Core Machine via Other Means](02_2_Setting_Up_Bitcoin_Core_Other.md).
+   * Choose an entirely alternate methodology for creating your VPS in [§2.2: Setting Up a Bitcoin-Core Machine via Other Means](02_2_Setting_Up_Bitcoin_Core_Other.md).
    * Move on to "bitcoin-cli" with [Chapter Three: Understanding Your Bitcoin Setup](03_0_Understanding_Your_Bitcoin_Setup.md).

 ## Synopsis: Bitcoin Installation Types

 **Mainnet.** This will download the entirety of the Bitcoin blockchain.
-That's 280G of data (and getting more every day).
+That's 725G of data (and getting more every day).

 **Pruned Mainnet.** This will cut the blockchain you're storing down to just the last 550 blocks.
 If you're not mining or running some other Bitcoin service, this should be plenty for validation.

-**Signet.** This is the newest iteration of a testing network, where Bitcoins don't actually have value, and has largely surpassed Testnet.
+**Signet.** This is the newest iteration of a testing network, where Bitcoins don't actually have value and has largely surpassed Testnet.
 It's intended for experimentation and testing.
 Its big advantage is that its block production is more reliable that Testnet, where Testnet could stall out for a while, then produce a bunch of blocks together.

 **Pruned Signet.** The last 550 blocks of Signet.